Basics

 • lacewing larvae

-Application of broad-spectrum foliar insecticides will kill beneficial insects unnecessarily, allowing soybean aphid populations to rebound in a "natural enemy-free space" if applied too early.
+Application of broad-spectrum foliar insecticides will kill beneficial insects, and create the opportunity for soybean aphid populations to rebound in a "natural enemy-free space" if applied too early.
 This is because aphids are all female during the summer and don't need to mate.
 The reproduction of natural enemies is much slower and requires time for mating, egg-laying, and hatch.

 Aphid parasitoids are specialized and highly effective

-A lesser known, but highly effective group of aphid natural enemies are the parasitic wasps.
+A lesser known, but highly effective group of aphid natural enemies are the parasitic wasps, also called parasitoids.
 Parasitic wasps are tiny, free-living insects in the adult stage, but in the larval stage are parasitic.
-They are highly specialized and effective natural enemies of aphids, and their numbers are reported to be increasing in the North Central region.
+They are highly specialized and effective natural enemies of aphids, and their numbers are reported to be increasing in the north central region.

 The adult parasitoid lays eggs in the host, which hatch and eat their hosts from within, ultimately killing the host.
 Under favorable conditions, parasitoid numbers can increase rapidly and reduce aphid populations dramatically.
-Soybean aphid parasitoids in Asia play a large role in keeping aphid populations at non-pest status.
+In Asia, soybean aphid parasitoids play a large role in keeping aphid populations at non-pest status.

 parasitoid Aphid mummy B. communis